alexhill6/Blitzen/README.md

 ii.
 Run part_two.ipynb to connect to the database and run the CREATE TABLE SQL statements.

 iii.
 In the terminal, run 'python load-ipeds.py [filename]' to load in the IPEDS data and insert into the relevant SQL tables.
+These are the files that are called 'hd'.

 iv.
 Finally, in the terminal again, run 'python load-scorecard.py [filename]' to load in the College Scorecard data and insert into the relevant SQL tables.
+These are the files that are called 'merged'.